cernvm/cernvm-launch/README.md

 Global config file
 ------------------

-Global config file has to be named '.cernvm-launch.conf' and placed in the user home directory, i.e.:
+Global config file has to be named `.cernvm-launch.conf` and placed in the user home directory, i.e.:

 On Linux: